Yup'ik: United States colonization

 The United States purchased Alaska from the Russian Empire on March 30, 1867.
 Originally organized as the Department of Alaska (1867–1884), the area was renamed as the District of Alaska (1884–1912) and the Territory of Alaska (1912–1959) before it was admitted to the Union as the State of Alaska (1959–present).

 During the Early American Period (1867–1939), the federal government generally neglected the territory, other than using positions in territorial government for political patronage.
 There was an effort to exploit the natural resources in the years following the purchase of Alaska.
 Moravian Protestant (1885) and Jesuit Catholic (1888) missions and schools were established along the Kuskokwim and lower Yukon rivers, respectively.
-The Qasgiq disappeared due to missionary coercion.
+The Qasgiq, ceremonial buildings for Yup'ik men, disappeared due to missionary coercion.
 During the early American period, native languages were forbidden in mission schools, where only English was permitted.

 The economy of the islands also took a hit under American ownership.
 Hutchinson, Cool & Co., an American trading company, took advantage of its position as the only trader in the area and charged the natives as much as possible for its goods.
 The combination of high costs and low hunting and fishing productivity persisted until the Russo-Japanese war cut off contact with Russia.

 The Alaska Native Claims Settlement Act (ANCSA) was signed into law on December 18, 1971.
 The ANCSA is central to both Alaska's history and current Alaska Native economies and political structures.